 As if the tenderness, popping and clicking of TMJ weren’t enough, TMJ can also cause symptoms related to vertigo.
 That’s because TMJ affects the joints of the jaw, which are located in front of the ears.
 The effects of TMJ can spread to the ears, including the sensitive inner ears that control your sense of balance.
 As a result, you may experience dizziness.

-If you frequently experience TMJ and vertigo, see a dentist or a physician.
+If you frequently experience TMJ and vertigo, book an appointment to see a dentist or a physician.

 TMJ and Related Symptoms

 TMJ is an abbreviation of the temporomandibular joint, which is the joint where your jaw attaches to your skull.
 When this area becomes inflamed or misaligned, it causes symptoms like popping noises or locking of the jaw when you open your mouth, tenderness and pain, headaches, neck pain and facial pain.

 Occasionally, people with TMJ experience additional symptoms like tinnitus and dizziness, which may point to an inner ear issue.

 According to the University of California San Francisco Medical Center, an attack of vertigo feels as though you or your surroundings are moving.
 The sensation feels like “spinning, whirling or moving vertically or horizontally,” and you may also experience involuntary eye movements, nausea, hearing loss and other symptoms.